Alkaar/resy-booking-bot/README.md

 * **auth_token** - Your user profile authentication token when logging into Resy.
 Can be found once you're logged into Resy in most `api.resy.com` network calls (i.e. Try the `/find` API call when visiting a restaurant).
 Open your web console and look for a request header called `x-resy-auth-token`.
-* **date** - The date you want to make the reservation in YYYY-MM-DD format.
-This should be set to the day after the last available day with restaurant reservations as this is the day you want to snipe for a reservation once they become available.
+* **date** - The date the reservation will be on in YYYY-MM-DD format.
 * **partySize** - Size of the party reservation
 * **venueId** - The unique identifier of the restaurant you want to make the reservation at.
 Can be found when viewing available reservations for a restaurant as a query parameter in the `/find` API call if you have the web console open.
 * **resTimeTypes** - Priority list of reservation times and table types.
-Time is in military time HH:MM:SS format.
+Time is in military time HH:MM:SS format in the restaurant's local time.
 This allows full flexibility on your reservation preferences.
 For example, your priority order of reservations can be...
   * 18:00 - Dining Room
   * 18:00 - Patio
   * 18:15

   If you have no preference on table type, then simply don't set it and the bot will pick a reservation for that time slot regardless of the table type.
-* **hour** - Hour of the day when reservations become available and when you want to snipe
+* **hour** - Hour of the day in server time when reservations become available and when you want to snipe
-* **minute** - Minute of the day when reservations become available and when you want to snipe
+* **minute** - Minute of the day in server time when reservations become available and when you want to snipe

 Lastly, remember to have a credit card on file in your account.
 Some reservations require a credit card before making a reservation in case of late cancellations or no-shows.
 Not having one will result in the snipe to fail!